yv989c/BlazarTech.QueryableValues/docs/README.md

 ```

 ### How Do I Use It?
-The `AsQueryableValues` extension method is provided by the `BlazarTech.QueryableValues` namespace, therefore, you must add the following `using` directive to your source code file in order for it to appear as a method of your [DbContext] instance.
+The `AsQueryableValues` extension method is provided by the `BlazarTech.QueryableValues` namespace, therefore, you must add the following `using` directive to your source code file in order for it to appear as a method of your [DbContext] instance:
 ```
 using BlazarTech.QueryableValues;
 ```

-Below are two patterns that you can use to retrieve data from an entity based on values provided by an [IEnumerable<T>].
+Below you can find a few examples composing a query using the values provided by an [IEnumerable<T>].

+#### Simple Type Examples
-Using the [Contains][ContainsQueryable] LINQ method
+Using the [Contains][ContainsQueryable] LINQ method:

 ```c#
 // Sample values.